StormbotTCL/Stormbot-TCL-Twitter-Module/README.md

 Changelog - Dates are in Epoch time
 -----------------------------------
+1362828901

+*	After much headache, the consumer_key and consumer_secret have been moved over to the eggdrop user data file.
+Information that was stored globally for this has been removed from the global data file.
+*	Updated code dealing with displaying rate limits to coincide with v1.1 of the API
+*	Moved package checking into SB:proc_twitter for better and optimized processing.

 1357418923

 *	Changed the storage location of the consumer key and consumer secret IDs.
 This means you will have to run the /msg Botname TWITTER SETKEY <consumer key> and